Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Dual-Pathway Rectifier Neural Network

-For training data, we randomly extract some natural image patches of size $10\times10$ and corrupt them using additive white Gaussian noise with $\sigma=25$ to form the corresponding noisy patches.
-To eliminate the effect of the DC component, all patches are preprocessed by subtracting the mean-value for each sample.
+We extract some image patches of size $10\times10$ and corrupt them using additive white Gaussian noise with $\sigma=25$ to form the corresponding noisy patches.
+To eliminate the effect of DC component, all patches are preprocessed by subtracting the mean-value for each sample.
 We use a network with 100 hidden units to learn a dictionary consisting of 100 atoms.

-The learned dictionary is shown in Fig. 1(a) in the following way.
-First, we compute the angles between different atoms and select two atoms with the biggest angle and display them.
-Then we repeat this operation on the remaining atoms and show the atoms with the second biggest angle.
-We continue until all atoms are displayed in a descending order.
-We can see that almost all pairs show opposite patterns at the same spatial location except the last two.
+In Fig. 1(a), the learned atoms are shown in pairs and sorted according to the angles between them in descending order.
+We can see that most pairs show opposite patterns at the same spatial location.
 The histogram of all angles between different atoms is plotted in Fig. 1(b), which shows that most angles are around 90 degrees, while a few are relatively large.
-These relatively large angles exactly correspond the first 48 atom pairs in (a), ranging from about 177 to 165 degrees.
+These relatively large angles exactly correspond to atom pairs in (a).
 It is indicated that the atoms in different pairs are quite orthogonal to each other, while atoms in the same pair show reversed polarities.

-We randomly sample some test patches and feed them into the model to observe the responses of hidden neurons.
+We feed some test patches into the model to observe the responses of hidden neurons.
 The hidden activations prior to rectifier nonlinearity of two neurons corresponding to the atoms in white boxes in (a) are shown in Fig. 1(c).
 The activations of right neuron fluctuate because these two atoms are not exactly opposite to each other.
 This figure clearly shows that many opposite patterns exist in natural images, while the rectifier neuron which can be activated by some pattern does not respond to the corresponding opposite pattern because of its one-sided property.
-Thus for rectifier neurons, some redundancies exist in the learned dictionary and the ability to capture information from the input is weakened.
+Thus for rectifier neurons, some redundancies exist in the learned dictionary.
 Next we will propose a dual-pathway architecture to improve it.